stolendata/rpc-ace/README.md

 Setting up RPC Ace
 ------------------

-RPC Ace requires PHP version 5.4 or later, with CURL and JSON support enabled.
+RPC Ace (and the extras) requires PHP version 5.4 or later, with CURL and JSON support enabled.

 Place `rpcace.php` and `easybitcoin.php` ([get it here](https://github.com/aceat64/EasyBitcoin-PHP)) together in your web directory.
 The first few lines of `rpcace.php` contain all of its configurable parameters: